gtxaspec/wz_flash-helper/docs/README_switch_firmware_stock.md

 **Step 4: Power on**

 Insert your SD card into your camera and power it on.
-It would take about 3 minutes to finish writing all partitions, then it will reboot to Stock firmware.
+It would take about 3 minutes to finish writing all partitions, then it will reboot to stock firmware.